 Complex carbs (starches)

-Made up of longer chains of sugar molecules, these are found in starchy foods including oats, bread and rice.
-They can be found in both wholegrains such as wholemeal flour, as well as in the refined equivalent, white flour.
-Complex carbs are slower to digest and, as a result, are said to supply a more steady source of energy.
+Made up of longer chains of sugar molecules, complex carbs are found in starchy foods including oats, bread and rice.
+They can be found in wholegrains including wholemeal flour, as well as in the refined equivalent, white flour.
+Complex carbs are slower to digest and, as a result, supply a more steady source of energy.

 Fibre

-Fibre is an important form of carb – in its soluble form it’s found in oats, barley and root vegetables, as well as some fruit.
+In its soluble form, fibre is found in oats, barley and root vegetables, as well as some fruit.
 Studies suggest this type of fibre may help lower blood pressure and manage cholesterol.
-Whereas the insoluble fibre that’s present in wholegrains, vegetable skins, nuts and seeds may help reduce the risk of heart disease and stroke.
+Insoluble fibre meanwhile is present in wholegrains, vegetable skins, nuts and seeds, and may help reduce the risk of heart disease and stroke.
 Dietary fibre also supports our gut health.

 What is a low-carb diet?

 There is no official definition for a low-carb diet, although some researchers suggest a diet supplying less than 130g of carbs per day would qualify.
-Other means of defining low-carb involves assessing the percentage of carbs in your total daily macronutrient intake.
+It could also involve assessing the percentage of carbs of your total daily macronutrient intake.
 If this is less than 26% it’s considered low-carb.

-There are numerous programmes that adopt this approach, including the Atkins diet and the Dukan diet.
+There are numerous diets that adopt this approach, including the Atkins diet and the Dukan diet.

 How do low-carb diets work?

 The theory behind a low-carb diet is that by restricting the carbs you eat you trigger the body to burn fat.
 This is because under normal circumstances our body uses glucose (from the carbs we eat) to fuel our activity, keep us warm and support essential organs.
-When we deprive the body of its preferred source of energy, it turns to an alternative source instead.
-After 3-4 days with limited carbs in your diet, your carb reserves (in the form of glycogen in muscle) become exhausted, and the body turns to stored fat.
+When we deprive the body of its preferred source of energy, it turns to an alternative source.
+After 3-4 days with limited carbs in your diet, your carb reserves become exhausted, and the body turns to stored fat.
 The process of burning fat for energy is called ‘ketosis’ and involves the liver converting your fat stores into compounds called ketones.

 How quickly you reach ketosis depends on a number of factors including your body mass index (BMI), your body fat percentage and your resting metabolic rate.
 In order to trigger ketosis, the carbs you eat need to be heavily restricted – with some suggesting no more than 20-50g per day.
 To put this in perspective, an average banana contains 20g and a medium baked potato 41g, so clearly this is a diet that demands very careful planning and rigid compliance.